RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: Erratic 5G led blinking behaviour as the watchdog's software- based blinking was constantly writing to the wireless chip's registers for led control.
 (AC68)
+   - FIXED: LEDs weren't all turning back on when coming out of Stealth Mode (AC56)
    - CHANGED: Make the router use dnsmasq for internal name resolution rather than directly using the WAN DNS.
    - CHANGED: Upgraded OpenVPN to 2.3.4.